 And its not just theft that is a risk - vandalism is unfortunately a source of entertainment for too many, so cover for non moveable items is also worth consideration.

 |Company||Product||Online Discount||Non Movable Items||Contents in the Open||Contents of Outbuildings||Plants and Shrubs||Garden Cover as Standard||Amount Covered||More Info|

 Garden Cover can be added to the Essential or Plus policies with John Lewis.

-*20% of customers are expected to receive the maximum 20% saving ** This is for contents in outbuildings.
-The limit for Contents in the Open is £500.
-With the Increased Garden Cover option Contents in the Open cover can be increased to £1500 and it also includes re-landscaping cover of £2500.
+*23% of customers are expected to receive the maximum 15% saving ** This is for contents in outbuildings.
+The limit for Contents in the Open is £1500 and the policy also includes re-landscaping cover of £2500.

 *This is for contents in the garden including plants.
-Contents in outbuildings are covered to £500.
+Contents in outbuildings can be covered up to £3000.

 According to police statistics thefts from gardens occur roughly every eight minutes with over 60,000 victims reported in one year.
 Summer months with longer evenings are the most popular with criminals.
 Many people have bought new garden furniture, ornaments or tools and these are all targets for the thieves.
 Normally these are left out even during holidays when you are potentially thousands of miles away from your home.
 They will even steal plants and turf!
 We can easily underestimate the value that is in our gardens but it is a good idea to look around yours and think about how much cover you may need to replace anything that is stolen.

 Items in your garden fall under different categories in home insurance: